Trispecced/LearnPython/README.md

 # LearnPython
-Follow along - coding in Python
+Follow along as I learn to code in Python!